 The Nigerian Statistical Association organizes conferences every year.
-This conference takes place around August or September taking cognizance of the Christian and Muslim Calendar for instance; we don’t fix our conferences when Muslims are doing their celebrations.
+This conference takes place around August or September taking cognizance of the Christian and Muslim Calendar, for instance; we do not fix our conferences when Muslims are doing their celebrations.
 Apart from conferences, we also organize pre-conference workshop, Quarterly Planning, Research and Statistics (PRS) workshop, Postgraduate Training and Nigerian statistics Competition for Undergraduate Students (NSACUS) every year.
 The pre-conference comes before the conference.
 The pre-conference is usually for two days whereas the conference is for three days.
 That is why we use one week for our conferences.
 Since NSA started in 1976, the Association has had eleven Councils and eleven Presidents of the Association.

-The second President was Prof. Biyi Afonja, a Professor of Statistics at the University of Ibadan, who was president from 1985 to 1987.
+The second President was Prof. Biyi Afonja, a Professor of Statistics at the University of Ibadan, who was President from 1985 to 1987.
 He was also elected President of the African Statistical Association at that time.

 The fifth President was Dr. F.E.
 Aigbovia, a Director of Statistics at Bendel State Ministry of Economic Development.
 He was President from 1991 to 1993 and 1993 to 1995.

 The sixth President was Mr. O.O.
-Ajayi Director-General at the Federal Office of Statistics.
+Ajayi, Director-General at the Federal Office of Statistics.
 He was President from 1995 to 1997 and 1997 to 1999.

 The ninth President was Mr. B.O.
-Amobi a Director of Statistics at the MACRO Economic Department of the National Bureau of Statistics.
+Amobi, a Director of Statistics at the MACRO Economic Department of the National Bureau of Statistics.
 He was President from 2008 to 2010 and 2010 to 2012.